 World Book Day is an opportunity to bring witches, dragons, adventures and faraway lands into your classroom and to inspire your pupils to create their own.
 Light up their imaginations and introduce them to a range of authors with these lesson plans and activities shared by teachers, for teachers.

-Top children’s author Jeremy Strong will be giving a reading from one of his books and answering children’s questions.
+Top children’s author Jeremy Strong gives a reading from one of his books and answers children’s questions.
 Watch exclusive videos from Jeremy Strong.

 The Three Little Pigs - build one of the scenes from the story, adding characters, props, dialogue and captions.

 Interactive activity for creating scenes from The Three Little Pigs.